emberjs/rfcs/text/0779-first-class-component-templates.md

 ---

-# First Class Component Templates
+# First-Class Component Templates

 ## Summary

 Adopt `<template>` tags as a format for making component templates first-class participants in JavaScript and TypeScript with [strict mode][rfc-0496] template semantics.
 In support of the new syntax, adopt new custom JavaScript and TypeScript files with the extensions `.gjs` and `.gts` respectively.

-First class component templates address a number of pain points in today’s component authoring world, and providing a number of new capabilities to Ember and Glimmer users:
+First-class component templates address a number of pain points in today’s component authoring world, and provide a number of new capabilities to Ember and Glimmer users:

 - accessing local JavaScript values with no ceremony and no backing class, enabling much easier use of existing JavaScript ecosystem tools, including especially styling libraries—standard [CSS Modules][css-modules] will “just work,” for example